LinguisticAnomalies/confounding-ASR/README.md

 ### Preprocessing

-We use [TRESTLE](https://github.com/LinguisticAnomalies/harmonized-toolkit) to preprocessing the text and audio utterances.
+We combine [TRESTLE](https://github.com/LinguisticAnomalies/harmonized-toolkit) to preprocessing the text and audio utterances.
 Please refer to TRESTLE's GitHub repository for more information.

 ### Scripts usage